infernostars/rainbows-os/README.md

 We currently view a setup program as unnecessary.

 ## How to install on a virtual machine (for beginners)
+We recommend QEMU for virtualizing Rainbows.
+We will be explaining how to virtualize Rainbows in QEMU in the near future.
 ###VirtualBox
 To install Rainbows on VirtualBox, create a new machine by clicking New at the top.
 Name your machine whatever you want.